profectus-engine/profectus-docs/docs/guide/creating-your-project/project-info.md

 - Type: `string`
 - Default: `https://discord.gg/WzejVAx`

-The link for the discord server to point user's to.
+The link for the discord server to point users to.
 See [discordName](#discordname) for more details.

 ## Version Config